+EVENT TITLE:

-EVENT TITLE: CONFLICT OF INTEREST: Officials mas an Official. nust declare any interests which may conflict with their role) their relationship to any team person operations, any other related parti ts that relate to their appointment as an Official.
-For example (personally and professionally), any commercial or busities (spouses, partners, children, brothers, sisters, part that may impact on the assessment), any position they may ness ents, • st arises, this information will be referred in confidence to for consultation to determine if the conflict requires fu I declare that I have no conflicts Signed Name (please print) Date Or I declare that I have the following conflicts: Person/Organization Nature of Interest connection with this event, and I a n is a full disclosure of my business and personal interestagree to advise the World Lacrosse Officiating Chair of the date of signature to the date of the event. connection with this event, and I a agree to advise the World Lacrosse Officiating Chair of connection with this event, and I a changes to the above information from agree to advise the World Lacrosse Officiating Chair of connection with this event, and I a changes to the above information from Signed agree to advise the World Lacrosse Officiating Chair of weeks prior to the firstday of the world event competition.
+CONFLICT OF INTEREST: Officials n as an Official. nust declare any interests which may conflict with their r ole

+their relationship to any team person operations, any other related part ts that relate to their appointment as an Official.
+For examel (personally and professionally), any commercial or builes (spouses, partners, children, brothers, sisters, partners that may impact on the assessment), any position they m usiness parents

+• st arises, this information will be referred in confidence for consultation to determine if the conflict requires

+I declare that I have no conflicts

+Signed

+Name (please print)

+Date

+Or I declare that I have the following conflicts:

+Person/Organization Nature of Interest

+connection with this event, and I a n is a full disclosure of my business and personal interagree to advise the World Lacrosse Officiating Chair om the date of signature to the date of the event.

+Signed

+Name (please print)

+Date